nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation of `find_free` command
-In SOChedule, the governing logic behind the `find_free` command is laid out in [`FindFreeTaskCommand.java`](https://github.com/AY2021S2-CS2103-W16-1/tp/blob/master/src/main/java/seedu/address/logic/commands/FindFreeTaskCommand.java)
+In SOChedule, the governing logic behind the `find_free` command is laid out in [`FindFreeTimeCommand.java`](https://github.com/AY2021S2-CS2103-W16-1/tp/blob/master/src/main/java/seedu/address/logic/commands/FindFreeTimeCommand.java)
-The following is a detailed explanation on how FindFreeTaskCommand is implemented.
+The following is a detailed explanation on how FindFreeTimeCommand is implemented.

 **Step 1**: User executes `free_time DATE` command to find free time slots in the given day.
 An `FindFreeTimeCommandParser` object is created, and the `FindFreeTimeCommandParser#parse(String args)` method is called.